streaver/vue-preferences/README.md

 ## Motivation

-Many times happen that you want to handle some persistent state on your application but you find yourself that doing an actual call to your back-end is like "killing a mosquito with a bazooka".
+Many times happens that you want to handle some persistent state on your application but you find that doing an actual call to your back-end is like "killing a mosquito with a bazooka".
 For those scenarios, we decided to create the `vue-preferences` library.

-With `vue-preferences`, you can keep some state of your app totally safely by using [window.localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) under the hood.
+With `vue-preferences`, you can keep some state of your app on the client side by using [window.localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) under the hood.
 This way you ensure your UX keeps consistent while at the same time avoiding simple but annoying calls to your back-end.
-You can set some user preferences such as `theme color`, `users' default`, `hidden elements (after user opted-in)`, and many others you can imagine, with great simplicity.
+You can set some user preferences such as `theme color`, `users' default`, `hidden elements (after user opted-in)`, `table sorting`, and many others you can imagine with great simplicity.

 ## Table of content